astropy/astropy-APEs/APE6.rst

 Machine Readable Table (MRT) format.

-The CDS format has reasonable support for basic table and column metadata, include column types, null values, range checking, units, and labels.
+The CDS format has reasonable support for basic table and column metadata, including column types, null values, range checking, units, and labels.
 From its heritage as a catalog descriptor format, it includes table metadata like ADC_Keywords, Literature Reference, table description, authors, notes, and comments.
 Within that context it provides a well-documented standard.